 Going back to our house pricing example, we can now see that this is a regression problem.
-In this example, the challenge is: knowing enough historic information about past home sales, can we predict the value of another home based on that same information.
+In this example, the challenge is: knowing enough historical information about past home sales to then predict the value of another home based on that same information.